-Technical services consist primarily of analytical testing, site characterization, remediation and personnel training.
+Technical services consist primarily of analytical testing, site characterization, remediation, personnel training, and consulting and information management services.
 The Company's analytical testing laboratories assist in performing a wide range of quantitative and qualitative analyses to assist in determining the existence, nature, level, and extent of contamination in various media.
 The Company's site remediation staff identifies, evaluates and implements the appropriate environmental solution.